ironhack-labs/unit-testing-guided-example/README.md

 throw new Error("An explanatory error message");
 ```

-Our `divide` unit tests will experiment with dividing plain integers, floating point numbers, but also dividing by 0.
+Our `divide` unit tests will experiment with dividing plain integers, floating point numbers, but also dividing by `0`.
 If this edge case is not considered, the last test of the test suite will fail.

 ## Iteration 5 - Creating our own tests

 Up until now, we've been coding our functions to pass our tests.
 What we've been unknowingly doing is following a testing methodology called "Test-Driven Development".
 This happens when the tests have been written in advance, and we're simply completing our functions to match the specifications that had been originally defined.

 Now, we'll work in reverse.

+You can inspect and compare the other `*.spec.js` files to understand how _suites_, _tests_ and _assertions_ are made with Jest.

 You're given a `multiply` function inside of the `calculate.js` file.
 It is already complete, and requires no work from you side.